zipkinlab/Farr_etal_2019_EcoApps/Simulations/RealvsAlt_simulation.md

 The purpose of the simulation study is to compare standard distance sampling survey design to our study’s twisty distance sampling survey design.
 Our study implemented twisty distance sampling survey design due to sampling constraints.
 This sampling design may create biases by overinflating the estimation of detection.
 Hiby and Krishna (2001) showed that twisty sampling design had a minimum impact on estimating detection, and we will confirm this notion by comparing the relative bias of twisty sampling to standard sampling.

 I have a simulation with multiple iterations up and running.
 I plan to have multiple iterations with sub-iterations for resampling.
 For each iteration, observations (groups not individuals) are distributed uniformly across the sampling area.
 For each sub-iteration, the iteration of uniformly distributed observations is resampled.
+At the bottom of this file is a table of information I plan on summarizing across iter and sub-iter.
 Below is the annotated code for the simulation study.
 This Rmarkdown file only shows a single iteration / sub-iteration of the simulation.

 Rmarkdown file last edited by Matthew Farr (2/12/17).